The Mystery of Cornelius the Centurion Part 1

 Acts 10:44-46, KJV

-Notice that there is no talk here of Cornelius and his family getting saved first.
-There is no talk of them first acknowledging the Lord as their Saviour.
-Peter is simply witnessing to them, and the next thing they know, these Gentiles are filled with the Holy Ghost and speaking in tongues!
-It is after this occurs that the chapter ends with Cornelius and his family being water baptized, and Peter and his companions remaining with them for a few days:
+Please notice carefully that in the previous verses, there is no mention of Cornelius and his family acknowledging the Lord as their Savior.
+Peter is simply witnessing to them, and the next thing they know, these Gentiles are filled with the Holy Spirit and speaking in tongues!
+It is after this occurs that the chapter ends with Cornelius and his family being water baptized, and Peter and his companions remaining with them for a few days, as we see by these two verses:

 "Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days."